galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >
 {: .hands_on}

-With that run we should be finished! check the observation file to see all the metadata that we've added in throughout the tutorial and take this time to check that all the columns contain data, if any of the columns are blank then there was probably an issue with one of the tools (likely the last 2!).
+With that run we should be finished! check the observation file to see all the metadata that we've added in throughout the tutorial and take this time to check that all the columns contain data.

+> <warning-title>Check your final object!</warning-title>
+> The above tools will sometimes run without error but not produce the correct results, inspecing the obs file of the final AnnData object you should see that all the columns contain data, if any of the columns are blank then something has gone wrong!
+{: .warning}

-Congratulations!
-Now your data is ready for any further processing or analysis!
+{% icon congratulations %} Congratulations!
+Now your data is ready for further processing or analysis!